khalil117/Building-a-CI-CD-Pipeline/README.md

 3 - git status to see modified file

-4 - git add * to add all modified file
+4 - git add * to add all modified file (we can also specifie the file name)

 5 - git commit -m "adding a change to the README"